davidkurilla/davidkurilla/README.md

 - 👀 I’m interested in coding, gaming, art, game development, and music production.
 - 🌱 I’m currently learning Rust.
 - 💞️ I’m looking to collaborate on game, app, and web development projects.
-- 📫 How to reach me:
+- 📫 How to reach me: davidkurilla03@gmail.com
-- Email: davidkurilla03@gmail.com
 - 😄 Pronouns: She/They
 - ⚡ Fun fact: I play guitar and bass :D